Requested this week

 One last thing—some contractors add a 5% surcharge to bills paid with plastic.
 If you’re planning to use a credit card, ask your contractor before you do.
 You may come out ahead taking a cash advance to pay rather than paying the extra fee.

 If you’re ready to see your options, Hearth helps you find the best rates on [home improvement loans](https://www.gethearth.com/loans/apply] and home improvement credit cards.
-Our application takes just 60 seconds to complete and won’t affect your credit score.
+Our loan request process takes just 60 seconds to complete and won’t affect your credit score.

 Don’t forget these potential bathroom remodel pitfalls